EStaELisa/graphcast-xai/README.md

 This will:

-- Provision the TPU or GPU VM and/or storage bucket
+- Provision the TPU and/or storage bucket
 - Upload setup scripts, requirements, and your Python package to the server
 - Run the setup scripts in order
 - Install Python dependencies

 ## 6. Connect to the Server

-After deployment, connect to your TPU or GPU VM (adjust zone/project as needed):
+After deployment, connect to your TPU (adjust zone/project as needed):

 ```sh
 gcloud compute tpus tpu-vm ssh --zone us-east5-a graphcast-tpu --project ${GRAPHCAST_PROJECT_ID} -- -L 8081:localhost:8081